westlake-repl/Recommendation-Systems-without-Explicit-ID-Features-A-Literature-Review/README.md

 (1) Can recommender systems have their own foundation models similar to those used in NLP and CV?

-(2) Can explicit item ID embeddings be replaced or abandoned?
+(2) Is ID embedding necessary for recommender models, can we replace or abondon it?

 (3) Will recommender systems shift from a matching paradigm to a generating paradigm?